cacophony-wj/servitium/README.md

 Depending on your race, you will also receive a prompt about which Divine and/or Daedra you wish to worship.
 Choose according to your preference.

+**IF YOU ARE PLAYING SERVITIUM MALE:** You will need to wait a bit longer for a bunch of messages to appear in the Upper Left, just as you did in the starting room.
+You will know the process is concluded when you receive the message "Paradise Halls Boot Complete."
+Lastly, you will need to enable the _Hunter's Pride_ Defeat Menu for Enslavement to work properly.
+Simply hold the `SCROLL LOCK` key on your keyboard, then press the `PAUSE` key.
+You should see a message up there that reads "Hunter's Pride Enabled."

+**IF YOU ARE PLAYING SERVITIUM OWS:** The process to develop your Succubus / Incubus form can be a bit involved.
+[Refer to this document.](https://github.com/cacophony-wj/servitium/blob/main/Succubus-Form.md)

 ## Updating the Modlist

 Download the modlist's `.wabbajack` file again and specify the same directories. _Wabbajack_ will only update what has changed, it will not repeat the entire installation.
 It is rarely recommended to continue a save when you update a modlist.